gxflying/lua_cfg_tool_by_ai/README.md

 # LuaFileMap API

-This module provides a modified version of the LuaFile_Tool that stores Lua configuration parameters in std::map containers according to their types.
+This module provides a tool that reads Lua configuration files and stores parameters in std::map containers according to their types.

 ## Features